The coord file

 Each subclass define a type of internal variable as defined from TURBOMOLE.
 For example the

-For the internal definitions that are most commonly used (stre
+For the internal definitions that are most commonly used (stre, bend and tors) helper

 instance.
 For example the following python code: